ST. HUGH

 One of St. Hugh’s most notable accomplishments was his relationship with the Jewish community.
 He worked to protect them from unjust persecution and supported their right to practice their faith.
 He was also involved in various building projects, including the expansion of Lincoln Cathedral.

 St. Hugh’s life was marked by kindness, generosity, and a strong sense of justice.
 He died on November 17, 1200, and was canonized by Pope Honorius III in 1220.
-His feast day is celebrated on the anniversary of his death, November 17.
+His feast day is celebrated on April 1.

 St. Hugh of Lincoln is considered one of England’s most beloved saints, and his legacy of compassion, humility, and reform remains an example for Christians today.